San Francisco

 Pregnancy

-A consultation before conception makes sure the biomechanics of the body are ready for pregnancy.
+Consultations before conception help balance the biomechanics of the body for pregnancy.
 During pregnancy, regular checkups help one to better adapt to her changing body and gearing up for delivery.
-Treatments are crucial after birth as pregnancy, labor and delivery often compress the base of the skull, the spine, the ribs and the pelvis.
-Realigning the body and bringing back mobility to joints and organs help prevent common issues such as back, hip and pelvic pain, urinary incontinence and organ prolapse.
+Treatments are crucial after birth as pregnancy, labor and delivery can compromise the mobility of the base of the skull, spine, ribs and pelvis.
+Realigning the body and bringing back mobility to joints and organs help prevent common post pregancy issues such as back, hip and pelvic pain, urinary incontinence and organ prolapse.

 Babies and Children

-The best time for Manual Osteopathy is within a few weeks after birth and any given time in childhood.
+The best time to see babies is within a few weeks after birth and any given time in childhood.
 The earlier the better.
 Problems can stem from birth but also from any subsequent injuries which can directly influence a child’s muscular, skeletal and neurological developments.

-Children respond very well to manual osteopathic treatments as cranial bones and sutures progressively ossify and most of them don’t close until the age of 7 or 8.
+Children respond very well to manual therapy sessions as cranial bones and sutures progressively ossify and most of them don’t close until the age of 7 or 8.
 The sacrum and the most central cranial junction both close later at around 25 years of age.
 Throughout adulthood, bones remain resilient and flexible enough to permit considerable changes to the craniosacral axis and rest of the body.

 Visceral Manipulation